HannahmBryson/1stYear_CProgramming_Summary/README.md

 # C Programming 1st Year

-This is a selection of programming I have done over first year.
+This is a selection of programming I have done over first year of university.

-Concepts cover are
+Concepts cover are:

--Variables
+- Variables
 - Conditionals
 - Loops
 - Functions